DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

 ## Variable and Port Declarations {#Dcl}
 Ports are DFHDL values that define the inputs and outputs of a design.
-Variables are DFHDL values that
+Variables are DFHDL values that represent internal design wiring, logic, or state.

 ### Syntax {#dcl-syntax}